Haldhar777/Casual-Department-Teacher-program/README.md

+**Note**: This repo is only for my practice , the following overview will be the final product as per my             goal.

 # Overview

 This project will help managing a college department by adding new Teacher or removing existing teachers in a Departement and assigning subject(s) to the Teachers or limiting the subject the teachers can teach.